 With warm weather finally on the way, it’s time to get your feet flip-flop ready, ASAP.
 And since Covid-19 has likely shuttered your favorite salons, expensive pedicures are out of the question.
 Luckily there are plenty of great at-home callus remover products, and we’ve rounded up six of the very best.
 From gels to electric devices, these will get your heels smooth, soft, and callus-free — so you can wear all the cute sandals you want this summer!
 (Just remember to moisturize your feet afterward, to prevent another round of stubborn calluses.)

-Keep scrolling for Woman’s World’s picks for the best callus removers, so you can slip into summer sandals without a second thought.
+Keep scrolling for Woman’s World’s picks for the best callus remover you can order online!